project

 2024: The Future of Nonprofit Regulation in the United States

-This two-day hybrid symposium featured 21 presentations of papers written for the meeting on topics including: First Amendment and Political Activities, Civic Engagement, Improving Regulatory Structures, Global Perspectives, and Commentaries on the Future of Regulation.
-These papers will be peer reviewed and edited for inclusion in a special issue of Nonprofit Policy Forum available in early 2026.
+This two-day hybrid symposium featured 21 presentations of papers written for the meeting on topics including the first amendment and political activities, civic engagement, improving regulatory structures, global perspectives, and commentaries on the future of regulation.
+These papers were peer reviewed and edited for inclusion in a special issue of Nonprofit Policy Forum available in early 2026.
 The agenda for the symposium is available here.
+Papers are listed under Select Publications below.

 2021: Data and Technology: Resources and Implications for Nonprofit Regulation and Oversight

-The event focused on data and technologies state and federal charities regulators require to succeed in their oversight roles.
-Researchers, leaders from data-providing organizations, and state and federal charities regulators explored how to promote data-informed nonprofit regulation. meeting agenda.
+This event focused on data and technologies state and federal charities regulators need to succeed in their oversight roles.
+Researchers, leaders from data-providing organizations, and state and federal charities regulators explored how to promote data-informed nonprofit regulation.

 2016: State Regulation and Enforcement in the Charitable Sector

-Symposium in which participants discussed the report: State Regulation and Enforcement in the Charitable Sector.
-This report served as a primer and road map for all who wish to gain insight into the state regulatory structures that oversee the charitable and nonprofit sector, toward the goal of more effective and efficient charity regulation.
-Topics included: a summary and discussion of the report findings, the status of state charitable regulatory and enforcement activity, and next steps in formulating a research agenda. event page.
+In this symposium, participants discussed State Regulation and Enforcement in the Charitable Sector, a report that provided a primer and road map on the state regulatory structures that oversee the charitable and nonprofit sector, toward the goal of more effective and efficient charity regulation.
+Topics included a summary and discussion of the report findings, the status of state charitable regulatory and enforcement activity, and next steps in formulating a research agenda.

 2015: Data Collection, Sharing, and Transparency in the Tax-Exempt Sector

-The goal of this convening was to discuss the ripple effect of regulatory changes regarding data collection, sharing, and transparency; discuss opportunities and challenges in the nonprofit sector due to these challenges; and explore inefficiencies and redundancies in data transfer that might be eliminated in the future among the sector’s stakeholders. meeting agenda.
+The goals of this convening were to discuss the ripple effects of regulatory changes regarding data collection, sharing, and transparency; discuss opportunities and challenges in the nonprofit sector resulting from these challenges; and explore inefficiencies and redundancies in data transfer that might be eliminated in the future among the sector’s stakeholders.

 Select Publications